cardano-scaling/website/monthly/2025-08-monthly.md

 **ALBA proof circuit**: We also tested an ALBA proof implementation and this approach proved even more efficient, maintaining the same **4 kB** certificate size and **7 ms** verification time while reducing generation time to just **1.5 minutes**.

-Additional testing included using IVC (recursive SNARK) to limit the number of constraints, though this showed no substantial gain over our other approaches.
+Additionally, we also tested IVC (recursive SNARK) to limit the number of constraints, though this showed no substantial gain over the other approaches.

 #### Roadmap